A Gauge Field Theory for Continuous Spin Tachyons: Massless limit

 \section{Massless limit}

-When taking the massless limit, $m\rightarrow 0$ and $\xi$ $\rightarrow 0$, we expect that all previous equations reproduce known results for the continuous spin particles.
-Since the gauge choice used here was not discussed in previous papers on continuous spin particles we will make a brief presentation for the massless case calling attention to the new points.
+When taking the massless limit, that is, $m\rightarrow 0$, $\xi$ $\rightarrow 0$, and also considering $\Psi(\eta,x)$ real, we expect that all previous equations reproduce known results for the continuous spin particles.
+Since the gauge choice used here is much better than those discussed in previous papers on continuous spin particles we will make a brief presentation for the massless case calling attention to the new points.

 The field equation obtained from (\ref{2.1}) is

 and the harmonic gauge choice $\Delta \Psi=0$ reduces it to $\delta^\prime(\eta^2+\mu^2) \Box_x \Psi = 0$.
 The delta function constraint can be solved as